AslamShah/VueStrapiFullStackPortfolioProject/README.md

 # VueStrapiFullStackPortfolioProject
-This a Vue Strapi full stack web application
+This is a Vue Strapi full stack web application

 how to install?